 Given what we find here in factory orders and everywhere else as 2017 unfolds in the wrong direction, I have to believe the odds of a fourth are exceedingly high, certainly far, far greater than the odds of a merciful end to the trouble in actual recovery.

 Relating that to monetary policy, the Fed is exiting its various programs not because things are about to get so much better but because they haven’t changed at all.
 There is simply nothing left for the Fed to do, a fact that took policymakers nearly a decade to realize.
-Just as their “stimulus” didn’t change anything, for the better or otherwise, removing it will, in my view, be just as forgettable.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Just as their “stimulus” didn’t change anything, for the better or otherwise, removing it will, in my view, be just as forgettable.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.